Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 A close-up of pampas grass swaying in the wind at Haneul Park in Seoul, Korea, with soft light highlighting the feathery plumes.

-If you visit Haneul Park during the autumn months of October and early November, you’ll get to see the Pampas Grass Festival with beautiful fields of light pink-silver eulalia grass.
+If you visit Haneul Park during the autumn months of October and early November, you’ll likely see the Pampas Grass Festival with beautiful fields of light pink-silver eulalia grass.

 Kochia Burning Bush